-Weighing about 3 pounds, the brain is made up of many parts that all work together as a team.
+The brain is made up of many parts that all work together as a team.
 Each of these different parts has a specific and important job to do.

 - The limbic system links together a bunch of brain structures that control our emotional responses, such as feeling pleasure when we eat chocolate.
 The good feelings motivate us to repeat the behavior, which is good because eating is critical to our lives.

-- The cerebral cortex is the mushroom-like outer part of the brain (the gray matter).
+- The cerebral cortex is the mushroom-shaped outer part of the brain (the gray matter).
 In humans, it is so big that it makes up about three-fourths of the entire brain.
 It’s divided into four areas, called lobes, which control specific functions.
-Some areas process information from our senses, enabling us to see, feel, hear, and taste.
+Some areas process information from our senses, allowing us to see, feel, hear, and taste.
 The front part of the cortex, known as the frontal cortex or forebrain, is the thinking center.
 It powers our ability to think, plan, solve problems, and make decisions.